 By Molly Maudal, MOT, OTR/L, Occupational Therapist

-I don’t know about you, but I’m sure looking forward to the more favorable weather that will come our way this spring.
-Although the snow in winter is pretty, especially when it covers the evergreens, the ice is often an unwelcomed accompaniment to the snow.
+Although the snow in winter is pretty, especially when it covers the evergreens, the ice is often an unwelcome accompaniment to the snow.
 Falls on ice can result in a sprained wrist, which is stretched or torn ligaments in the wrist.
-Hopefully, you haven’t experienced a sprained wrist, but if you have or if you do before the ice melts, I have a few general recommendations to share.
+I hope you haven’t experienced a sprained wrist, but if you have, or if you do as we venture through another winter season, I have a few general recommendations to share.

 When you feel yourself beginning to fall, try to remember it is better to fall onto a fist than an outstretched hand.
 If you end up with a sprained wrist, try to rest it by not using your wrist for a minimum of 48 hours.
 Use ice to help control the swelling by applying an ice pack wrapped in a towel for 20-minute intervals multiple times per day.
 Compression or ace wraps can be effective at reducing the swelling and elevating it if necessary.
 You may also wear a wrist cock up brace initially if the pain is too much.
 The brace immobilizes the hand, so after a couple of days, I recommend weaning from wearing the brace by going without it during the day.
 Wear it at night to prevent poor positioning while you sleep.